slowburn-dev/DataConfig/Misc/Docs/Source/Extra/DataConfigEditorExtra.md

 ## `DcEditorExtraModule`

-This is a reference of integrating `DataConfigCore` in a editor module.
-A simple checklist:
+This is a good reference of integrating `DataConfigCore` in a editor module.
+Here's a checklist:

 - Register additional diagnostics early.
 - Call `DcStartUp()/DcShutDonw()` pair.